DI 28091.010 Supplemental Rationale Procedures

 4. Medical source opinion

-When the total evidence does not support an opinion from the medical source stating the individual is “disabled,” “unable to work,” etc., cite the findings or evidence rebutting the medical source opinion.
+For claims filed before March 27, 2017, when the total evidence does not support an opinion from the medical source stating the individual is “disabled,” “unable to work,” etc., cite the findings or evidence rebutting the medical source opinion.

 5. Inconsistencies material to the determination